evalece/bench-the-query/technical_blogs/README.md

 # Technical Blog

-- This is a log that records my learning and engineering decisions while developing this benchmark project.
+## This is a log that records my learning and engineering decisions while developing this benchmark project.
 - Key dates:
   1. April 16 : Lua Script has proven to be the fastest way to import fake data into redis, faster than pipe and Riot.
 This shows the importance of latency introduced by I/O (with linux, there will be at least one context switch [1]).
   2. April 19 : Client server to embed Redis commend fo quick benchmark (for now).
   3. April 20: REST API on resouces-based access: remove POST and pagination by implemnting query via URL. i.e, URL: .../key/search_criteria=c1,c2,c3
   4. April 26 : Modulaize codes into docker containers as services, take advantages of tools that are self-containerized.
+  5. May 08 : 24 hrs after first pre-releasaed, some feedack is summarized.

 ### Reference
   [1] https://stackoverflow.com/questions/55331133/do-linux-pipe-read-writes-always-cause-a-context-switch

 ## April 13 2025
-Metrics:
+- Planned Metrics:
-Response time
+  1. Response time
-Throughput
+  2. Throughput
-Error rates
+  3. Error rates

-I cheked tools like the following but decides to do low level logging and tracking to stay primtive and transparent.
+- I cheked tools like the following but decides to do low level logging and tracking to stay primtive and transparent.
 In addition, we are only looking at API client efficiency in various query length and throughtput with specific protocols...
 FastAPI with Grafana
 https://dev.to/ken_mwaura1/getting-started-monitoring-a-fastapi-app-with-grafana-and-prometheus-a-step-by-step-guide-3fbn